dengxian-xreal/xreal.github.io/docs/11_Spatial Anchor/3_Tutorial-Sharing Anchors/0_intro.md

 You can find the complete code in this [Git repository](https://github.com/dengxian-xreal/NRSDK_ShareAnchors).
 ### **Prerequisites**

-- Unity with NRSDK 2.1 installed.
+- Unity with NRSDK 2.1 or later installed.
 - Photon Unity Networking 2 (PUN 2) package.
 - Firebase Unity SDK.